Glass Elevator

 what writers ask about Christine

-Is Christine Goss open to queries?
+Is Christine Goss currently open to queries?

-What does Christine Goss represent?
+What does Christine Goss NOT want?

-What is Christine Goss NOT looking for?
+What kind of nonfiction is Christine Goss looking for?